NassGeek/ElixoGen/README.md

 To use this :

+1. Open "Install.bat"
-1. Open "main.py"
+2. Open "main.py"
-2. Open "NITROS EZ.txt"
+3. Open "NITROS EZ.txt"